10 Things to Consider when choosing your Wedding Venue

 5. Is the venue available for your date?

 But there are more factors than the climate to consider as venues can look vastly different from season to season.
-Best advice is to do a web search for weddings around the time of the year you want to get married in.
+The best advice is to do a web search for weddings around the time of the year you want to get married in.

 If cost is a factor, then you can consider taking a risk and booking a venue out of peak season.
 But if you do take this risk, then make sure your venue has suitable indoor facilities should the weather gods let you down.
 Most Venues offer better low season rates.